Mariownyou/Mariownyou/README.md

-- 👋 Hi, I’m Leva @Mariownyou
+👋 Hi, I’m Leva @Mariownyou
-- 👀 I’m interested in Programming, Presentations, Photography.
+👀 I’m interested in Programming, Presentations, Photography.
-- 🌱 I’m currently learning Clojure
+🌱 I’m currently learning Clojure
-- 📫 How to reach me leva@levakondratev.ru / telegram: mariownyou
+📫 How to reach me leva@levakondratev.ru / telegram: mariownyou
-- My site — yaleva.ru

 <!---
 Mariownyou/Mariownyou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.